Nivolumab (Opdivo®) is used to treat:

 If your symptoms are caused by this treatment, you may need steroids and may be monitored in hospital for a time.
 Other conditions can cause these symptoms, but it is important to get them checked by a doctor.

-Feeling tired is a common side effect.
-But sometimes tiredness is a sign that treatment is affecting your hormone levels or nerves, and you may need treatment.
+Feeling tired is a common side effect of this treatment.
+But sometimes tiredness is a sign that treatment is affecting your hormone levels or nerves.
+You may need treatment for this.

 Contact your doctor straight away if you have either of these symptoms during treatment or after it finishes: